Official websites use .gov

 What we will do

 As members of the Lumbee Tribe, project leaders aim to improve environmental and ocean acidification literacy for the tribe and surrounding communities.
-This project includes three main education modules in Title I schools in four Tier 1 counties facing economic challenges in southeast North Carolina.
+This project includes three main education modules in schools in four Tier 1 counties facing economic challenges in southeast North Carolina.

 First, students will learn how humans influence ocean and coastal acidification through hands-on activities.
 Second, students focus on the scientific method by conducting their own investigations on the impacts of ocean acidification on shellfish.
 They will use data and synergistic research and collaboration from NOAA’s Ocean and Coastal Acidification Data System (OCADS) and the the Southeast Coastal Ocean Observing Regional Association (SECOORA) and and the several monitoring sites such as the Pivers Island Coastal Observatory (PICO), the Neuse River Estuary and Monitoring Project (MODMON).
 Third, students will learn about trophic level and food web impacts of ocean acidification.